 - Lethargy and apathy

 Benzos are supposed to be prescribed for short periods of time.
 When benzos have been taken over a period of a few months or longer, tolerance starts to form.
 Tolerance is when it may take a larger dose to feel the desired effects since the body is already used to the amount of the drug being administered daily.
 Developing a tolerance to benzos is dangerous since it usually leads to dependence.
 Dependence is when the body does not function at its best unless the drug is present in the body.
 When tolerance rises, the body stops making the natural chemicals that the drug works to replace, causing the body to not function properly when the drug is not present.
 When the body is dependent on benzos, withdrawal side effects occur when the drug is not taken.
 Medical detox is the process of removing chemicals from the body with the oversight of a medical staff.
-The Florida House Experience suggests that anyone that wishes to become independent from benzos go through a medical detox program.
+FHE Health suggests that anyone that wishes to become independent from benzos go through a medical detox program.
 This ensures that the entire process is guided and under medical supervision in case anything were to happen.
 Also, a medical staff can provide withdrawal medications if need be.
 When a person who is addicted to benzos goes through medical detox they experience symptoms of:

 - Flu-like symptoms